Azure/AppService/_posts/2021-03-31-Secure resilient site with custom domain.md

 **Q: I am using custom routing rules in Front Door.
 Anything I should pay attention to?**

 Make sure you have a routing rule for .auth/* in addition to your content rules.

+**Q: I do not have permissions to create App registrations in my Azure AD tenant, what to do?**

+If your organization locked down the ability to create App registrations, you will need to find someone in your organization with these permissions.
+It can either be the tenant admin or delegated with the built-in Application developer og Application administrator roles; or a custom [Application registration creator role](https://docs.microsoft.com/azure/active-directory/roles/quickstart-app-registration-limits) specific for this purpose.

+Alternatively you can use another identity provider such as Facebook, GitHub, Twitter or any custom provider using the OpenIdConnect specification.